Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

-We used GDC and the three synthetic datasets from Valentine; we exclude Wikidata and Magellan since as all methods already perform well on them.
-A the results in Table~\ref{tab:sampling} show, \algzsbp with $\mathcal{S}_{\texttt{repeat}}$, the best zero-shot setting configuration, \texttt{Priority}, generally outperforms other methods in both Recall@GT and MRR, and sometimes is a close second.
+We used \GDC and the three synthetic datasets from Valentine; we exclude Wikidata and Magellan since as all methods already perform well on them.
+As the results in Table~\ref{tab:sampling} show, \algzsbp with $\mathcal{S}_{\texttt{repeat}}$, the best zero-shot setting configuration, \texttt{Priority}, generally outperforms other methods in both Recall@GT and MRR, and sometimes is a close second.
 Priority Sampling prioritizes frequently occurring values and enhances the likelihood of sampling similar values across columns, a beneficial feature for schema matching.
 The top three techniques—including \texttt{Priority} and its ablations—perform comparably well, also representing viable choices.

-\myparagraph{Synthetic Data Generation} We evaluate our LLM-powered synthetic data generation for SLM fine-tuning against two other methods: \textit{simple} augmentation, which incorporates row shuffling, sampling, and column name perturbation, and \textit{mixed}, which combines these methods.
+\myparagraph{Synthetic Data Generation} We evaluate our \llmaug for SLM fine-tuning against two other methods: \structaug, which incorporates row shuffling, sampling, and column name perturbation, and \texttt{mixed-aug}, which combines these methods.
 We used the optimal settings from serialization studies, $\mathcal{S}_{\texttt{repeat}}$, on \algftbp and \algftgpt.
 We assess MRR for both methods and Recall@GT for \algftbp, as Recall@GT for \algftgpt is largely influenced by the reranker instead of the fine-tuned candidate retriever.
 This analysis focuses on the four datasets that have the potential for improvement.

-The results in Table~\ref{tab:exp_data_gen} indicate that \textit{LLM-based} and \textit{mixed} data generation significantly outperform simple perturbations on the challenging GDC dataset.
-However, on the fabricated Valentine datasets, synthetic training data generated by LLMs shows limited impact due to the datasets nature, which feature uncommon and semantically sparse matches less amenable to LLM-derived enhancements.
-Nevertheless, the marked performance differential on the GDC dataset highlights the effectiveness of our fine-tuning strategy for real data.
+Table~\ref{tab:exp_data_gen} shows that \llmaug and \texttt{mixed-aug} outperform simple perturbations on the \GDC dataset.
+However, on Valentine datasets, LLM-generated data has limited impact due to sparse, uncommon matches.
+Still, the strong \GDC results highlight the effectiveness of our fine-tuning for real data.